kevinohara80/nforce/README.md

 * `redirectUri`: Required.
 This is the redirect URI for OAuth callbacks
 * `apiVersion`: Optional.
 This is a number or string representing a valid REST API version.
 Default is v24.0.
 * `environment`: Optional.
 Values can be 'production' or 'sandbox'.
 Default is production.
+* `loginUri`: Optional.
+Used to override the login URI if needed.
+* `testLoginUri`: Optional.
+Used to override the testLoginUri if needed.

 ### createSObject(type, [fieldValues])